Last updated: November 2nd, 2022

 What is response time?

 Response time is a millisecond value and represents how rapidly a monitor can update a pixel from grey to grey.
-In today’s money, a response time of more than 1ms is disappointing for hardcore gaming monitors and 5ms should get left where it belongs: in the office!
+In today’s money, a response time of over 1ms is disappointing for hardcore gaming monitors and 5ms should get left where it belongs: in the office!

 The perfect monitor for sim racing would be the highest resolution and screen size your budget will with anything close to a 120Hz or higher refresh rate, a low response time.
 Plus, either FreeSync or G-Sync support.
 This is of course if your hardware can manage it!
 Generally, any GPU over an NVIDIA RTX 2080 ti certainly can, especially with titles like iRacing.
 Of course, when you begin to enter into the 4K market, finding screens with these stats is going to get a little pricier.